 Employees need to feel appreciated by co-workers as well as by supervisors.
 In a "recognition-rich environment," according to Gallup, employees who feel adequately recognized (including by their peers) are only half as likely to quit during the following year as those who don't feel appreciated.
 The holiday season offers fresh new approaches for co-workers to gift each other, including "Secret Santa" programs and cookie or gift exchanges.
 Provide the initiative to get the ball rolling, and offer logistical support to any employee who wants to spearhead a recognition program of seasonal fun.

 7. Leave the Holiday Party Early

 This last tip might sound confusing, but it's good to start the new year without taking yourself too seriously.
 Regardless of how cool you are, you're in a position of authority, and your employees will inevitably feel somewhat self-conscious in your presence.
 Leadership consultant Tine Thygesen reminds managers that "while bosses are (mostly) nice people, it's a well-known fact that no one wants to sit next to them at the Christmas party, because then they have to behave."
 She urges bosses to show up during the first part of the event, circulate in a friendly way, and then leave while everything is still underway, so that employees can relax and really bond with one another.

 Rewards and recognition are an important part of your company culture all year round, however the holiday season provides you with unique opportunities to show your employees that you care.
-For more handy tips, check out this report: The Art of Appreciation.
+For more handy tips, check out this report: The Power of Employee Appreciation.